jaerrib/maerstanas/rules/rules.md

 - The player with the highest score wins.

 # Credits
-**Mærstánas** was created by John Beers.
+**Mǽrstánas** was created by John Beers.

 It was conceived in 2022 while working on **Oferhlýp**.
 As a fan of Hnefatafl, I wanted to name my games using Anglo-Saxon words to lend a quasi-historical feel to them.
-Both **Mærstánas** and **Oferhlýp** utilize the same 7x7 grid because, if they _were_ historical, it might make sense for people to reuse an existing board, much like chess and checkers.
+Both **Mǽrstánas** and **Oferhlýp** utilize the same 7x7 grid because, if they _were_ historical, it might make sense for people to reuse an existing board, much like chess and checkers.

-> The word _mærstánas_ is the plural form of _mærstán_, an Anglo-Saxon (Old English) word that means "a boundary-stone".
+> The word _mǽrstánas_ is the plural form of _mǽrstán_, an Anglo-Saxon (Old English) word that means "a boundary-stone".
 > (<https://bosworthtoller.com/22190>)

 # Legal
-**Mærstánas** is available under a Creative Commons Attribution-ShareAlike 4.0 International license. (<https://creativecommons.org/licenses/by-sa/4.0/>)
+**Mǽrstánas** is available under a Creative Commons Attribution-ShareAlike 4.0 International license. (<https://creativecommons.org/licenses/by-sa/4.0/>)

 **You are free to:**